HL7/US-Core/input/intro-notes/StructureDefinition-pediatric-weight-for-height-intro.md

 **Example Usage Scenarios:**

-The following are example usage scenarios for the US Core Pediatric Weight for Height Observation Profile:
+The following are example usage scenarios for the this profile:

 - Query for pediatric weight observations belonging to a pediatric patient
 - [Record or update] pediatric weight observations belonging to a pediatric patient